lopter/lightsd/docs/first-steps.rst

    . share/lightsc.sh

-You can use the following things to send commands to your bulbs from your current shell or shell script:
+You can use the following variable and functions to send commands to your bulbs from your current shell or shell script:

 .. data:: LIGHTSD_COMMAND_PIPE